salvogiangri/UN1CA/docs/expert/build.md

 ## Building UN1CA
 {: .pb-2 }
-Once you've made sure all the dependencies are installed, you can now clone the repository via git:
+Once you have made sure all the dependencies are installed, you can now clone the repository via git:
 ```bash
 git clone --recurse-submodules https://github.com/BlackMesa123/UN1CA.git && cd UN1CA
 ```

-If you've already cloned the repository but didn't clone the submodules, you can do so afterwards with the following command:
+If you have the repository cloned already, but didn't clone the submodules, you can do so afterwards with the following command:
 ```bash
 git submodule update --init --recursive
 ```